Truly Pizza

 American artisanal pizza has its own lineage, less codified than Neapolitan tradition but no less seriously transmitted.
 John Arena is one of the figures most associated with that transmission.
 His influence on the current generation of American pizza makers is documented: Chris Decker and Michael Vakneen, both multi-champion competitors in pizza-making competitions, trained through Arena, and both are at work in the wood-fired ovens here.
 That generational connection matters because it means the technique at Truly Pizza is not self-taught enthusiasm but inherited craft, tested at competitive level.

 Donna Baldwin's role is different in kind.
 She brings institutional knowledge of how to operate hospitality at volume and standard, the kind of operational intelligence that determines whether craft survives the realities of a busy service.
-The project, which began in what the founders describe as the north of San Diego's coastal corridor, has already expanded: a second location in Laguna Beach opened in the same year, a signal that the model is replicable rather than dependent on a single site's variables.
+The project has already expanded: a second location in Laguna Beach opened in the same year, a signal that the model is replicable rather than dependent on a single site's variables.
 For reference, the calibration required to sustain craft at that kind of growth rate is something that even ambitious single-location operators at places like Addison in San Diego rarely attempt in the same format.

 The Sourcing Logic and Why It Matters